grafana/github-datasource/docs/sources/setup/_index.md

 ---
-title: 'Install & configure'
+title: Set up the GitHub data source plugin
 menuTitle: Setup
-description: Install & configure
+description: Learn how to install and configure the GitHub data source plugin.
 aliases:
   - github
 keywords: